Industrial Workers of the World: Germany, Luxembourg, Switzerland, Austria

 The IWW started to organize in Germany following the First World War.
 Fritz Wolffheim played a significant role in establishing the IWW in Hamburg.
 A German Language Membership Regional Organizing Committee (GLAMROC) was founded in December 2006 in Cologne.
 It encompasses the German-language area of Germany, Luxembourg, Austria, and Switzerland with branches or contacts in 16 cities.
-In 2015, the GLAMROC is reported as having 200 members in good standing.

-United Kingdom and Ireland
+Great Britain and Ireland

-The regional body of the union in the United Kingdom and Republic of Ireland is the Wales, Ireland, Scotland, England Regional Administration (WISERA).
+The regional body of the union in the United Kingdom and Ireland is the Wales, Ireland, Scotland, England Regional Administration (WISERA).
 Formerly known as the Britain and Ireland Regional Administration (BIRA), its name was changed as a result of a referendum vote by WISERA members.

-Early history

-The British Advocates of Industrial Unionism, founded in 1906, supported the IWW.
-This group split in 1908, with the majority supporting Daniel De Leon and a minority supporting E. J. B. Allen founding the Industrialist Union and developing links with the Chicago-based IWW.
-Allen's group soon disappeared, but the first IWW group in Britain was founded by members of the Industrial Syndicalist Education League led by Guy Bowman in 1913.

 The IWW was present, to varying extents, in many of the struggles of the early decades of the 20th century, including the UK general strike of 1926 and the dockers' strike of 1947.
 During the Spanish Civil War, a Wobbly from Neath, who had been active in Mexico, trained volunteers in preparation for the journey to Spain, where they joined the International Brigades to fight against Franco.

-During the decade after World War II, the IWW had two active branches in London and Glasgow.
-These soon died off, before a modest resurgence in northwest England during the 1970s.